-An ignition interlock device is an effective tool to prevent drunk drivers from getting behind the wheel and putting themselves and others in danger.
-If you have one of these car breathalyzers installed in your vehicle, you’ll be required to provide a breath sample into the device to start your car.
+An ignition interlock device is an effective tool to prevent drunk drivers from getting behind the wheel and endangering themselves and others.
+If you have a car breathalyzer installed in your vehicle, you’ll be required to provide a breath sample into the device to start your car.

 How does a car breathalyzer work?

-Drivers are required to blow air into the device, which then measures your breath alcohol concentration (BrAC).
-Sensors within the ignition interlock device will measure the alcohol level of air in your lungs and report a BrAC estimate.
+Drivers are required to blow air into the device, sensors within the ignition interlock device will measure the alcohol level of air in your lungs and report a breath alcohol concentration (BrAC) estimate.
 If your BrAC is within your state’s legal limits, you will be prompted to start your vehicle, but if the sample provided is over the legal limit, you have failed the test and will not be allowed to start your vehicle.
 In most situations, you will be able to re-try after a certain time period, if you believe the reading was not accurate.

 What happens if my breath sample fails?

 As stated above, each state handles failed breath samples differently.
 If your breath sample doesn’t pass, your car won’t start and several things could happen, depending upon your state’s laws:

 - You may be able to continue providing breath samples until your BrAC is within legal limits and your car starts.
 (Note: each failed sample will be recorded)